jairo-litman/ast-analyzer/README.md

-TypeScript repository, return only the symbol's body, its enclosing class header (when applicable), the signatures of its callers and callees, the declarations of the types it references (explicit annotations and inferred), and the file's imports — driven by a tree-sitter parse tree and an inter-procedural call graph augmented with a type-reference graph.
+TypeScript repository, return only the symbol's body, its enclosing class header (when applicable), the signatures of its callers and callees, the declarations of the types it references (explicit annotations and inferred), and the file's imports, driven by a tree-sitter parse tree and an inter-procedural call graph augmented with a type-reference graph.